QuilibriumNetwork/ceremonyclient/README.md

     GOEXPERIMENT=arenas go run ./...

+## Beginners' Guide to Setup

+Here is a detailed guide for non-technical folks who want to setup a node: [link](https://demipoet.github.io/)

 ## Peer ID

 In order to find the peer id of a running node, execute the following command from the `node/` folder: